cfsimplicity/AdaptiveImages/README.md

  - `resolutions` *required*.
 An array of the device widths you wish to support, in pixels and in any order.
  - `cacheFileOperations` boolean: default=true.
 Whether to cache source file paths and file existence tests to avoid unnecessary disk access.
 You will normally want to keep this enabled unless your source files change very frequently and you are not using the cache maintenance functions, or you are memory-constrained and have a lot of files (but note that only the *paths* are stored, not the images themselves).
  - `checkForFileUpdates` boolean: default=false.
 Ensure updated source images are re-cached (requires disk access on every request).
+ - `cacheFolderName` string: default="".
+Store the resized images in a sub-folder with this name
  - `browserCacheSeconds` integer: default=2592000 (30 days).
 Number of seconds the *browser* cache should last.
  - `pixelDensityMultiplier` number between 1 and 3: default=1.5.
 By how much to multiply the resolution for "retina" displays as detected by the resolution cookie.
  - `jpgQuality` number between 1 and 100: default=50.
 The quality of resized JPGs.